meganz/mpenc_doc/source/background.rst

 For completeness, we observe that a real system often unintentionally generates "side channel" information, beyond the purpose of the model.
 This includes the time, space, energy cost of computation; the size, place of storage; the time, size, route of communications; and probably more that we've missed.
-Often but not always, it is not possible to avoid generating much of this information.
+Often it is impossible to avoid generating some of this information.

-In summary, we've enumerated the types of information in our model: membership, ordering, content, and side channels.
-Next, we'll discuss and classify the security properties we might want, and apply them to each of these types.
+In summary, we've enumerated the broad categories of information in our model: membership, ordering, content, and side channels.
+Next, we'll discuss and classify the security properties we might want, then consider these properties in the context of each of these categories.

 .. [#keyv] For example, "WARNING: the authenticity and privacy of this session
     is dependant on the unknown validity of the binding $key |LeftRightArrow|